Skip to content

 Here's a comprehensive example of a weather plugin:

-import { defineRaclettePluginClient } from "@raclettejs/raclette-core/client"
+import { defineRaclettePluginFrontend } from "@raclettejs/core/frontend"

 import WeatherWidget from "./components/WeatherWidget.vue"